Selene Eclipse Table Lamp

 The Lightolier Inc. company was founded in 1904 by Bernhard Blitzer under the name of New York Gas and Appliance Company.
 Later the name changed into Lightolier Inc. when electric light became more widely accepted.
 The name Lightolier is a contraction of the words light and chandelier.

 In the 1960s Lightolier introduced the first track lighting system, designed by Anthony Donato.
-Lightolier also produced a huge amount of lamps designed by Gaetano Sciolari in the 1960s and 1970s.
+Lightolier also produced a huge amount of lamps designed by Gaetano Sciolari in the sixties and seventies.
 His Cubic chandelier was a big success in the States thanks to it’s presence in the Dallas TV series and in the James Bond film Live and Let Die (1973).
 The Lytegem series was designed by Michael Lax.
 The most well known designer of the firm was Gerald Thurston.
 More information about the designer over here on Vintageinfo.

-Lightolier was the first lighting company to introduce digital lighting systems in the early 1990s.
+Lightolier was the first lighting company to introduce digital lighting systems in the early nineties.
 In 2007, Koninklijke Philips N.V. from the Netherlands (Philips Royal Electronics) announced that it would acquire the Genlyte Group which would make Lightolier a part of Philips.

 All the electric parts were made by VLM Components.
 The company was founded in 1945 in Buccinasco, a small village near Milan, Italy.
 The company became famous for the switches they produce since 1968, designed by Achille Castiglioni.